volodymyrhudyma/blog/content/blog/my-way-of-looking-for-the-perfect-react-architecture.md

 ![Redux screenshot](/img/screenshot-2020-07-29-at-17.12.11.png "Redux screenshot")

-## Containers and Presentational Components
+## Containers And Presentational Components

 Shortly after we added Redux to the project, we started connecting components to the store, and at first, it felt fine, but after a few days, some of the drawbacks became apparent.